 Our Favourite Facts about the 1936 Summer Olympics

-For the eightieth anniversary of the 1936 Summer Olympics we decided to publish our five favourite light-hearted facts about the ‘Nazi Games’.
+For the anniversary of the 1936 Summer Olympics, we’ve decided to publish our five favourite light-hearted facts about the ‘Nazi Games’.
 The ones that mostly got lost in the tragic decade that followed.

 1.This was the first televised Olympic Games

 Public viewing rooms established in Berlin and nearby Potsdam for the 1936 Olympics meant that over 150,000 people were able to see black and white broadcasts of the different competitions.
 Athletes in the Olympic Village were also able to watch live coverage in a recreation building known as Hindenburg Hall.